Maryland Medicaid Eligibility for Long-Term Care: Income & Asset Limits

 Countable vs. Non-Countable Assets

 The value of countable assets are added together and counted towards Medicaid’s asset limit.
-This includes cash, stocks, bonds, investments, bank accounts (credit union, savings, and checking), and real estate in which one does not reside.
-In MD, IRAs are also counted.
+This includes cash, stocks, bonds, investments, cryptocurrency, bank accounts (i.e., money market, savings, and checking), and real estate in which one does not reside.
+In MD, IRAs are counted.
 There are also many assets that are considered exempt (non-countable).
 Exemptions include personal belongings, household furnishings, an automobile, burial spaces, and generally one’s primary home.

 Treatment of Assets for a Couple

-All assets of a married couple are considered jointly owned.
-This holds true regardless of the long-term care Medicaid program for which one is applying and regardless of if one or both spouses are applicants.
+All assets of a married couple are considered jointly owned (regardless of the long-term care Medicaid program for which one or both spouses is applying).
 Spousal Impoverishment Rules, however, permit the non-applicant spouse of a Nursing Home Medicaid or Waiver applicant a Community Spouse Resource Allowance (CSRA).
-In 2024, the community spouse (the non-applicant spouse) can retain 50% of the couple’s assets, up to a maximum of $154,140.
-If the non-applicant’s share of the assets falls under $30,828, 100% of the assets, up to $30,828 can be retained by the non-applicant.
+In 2026, the community spouse (the non-applicant spouse) can retain 50% of the couple’s assets, up to a maximum of $162,660.
+If the non-applicant’s share of the assets falls under $32,532, 100% of the assets, up to $32,532 can be retained by the non-applicant.

 Medicaid’s Look-Back Rule

 Maryland has a 60-month Medicaid Look-Back Period that immediately precedes one’s Nursing Home Medicaid or Waiver application date.
-During this period, Medicaid checks to ensure no assets were gifted or sold under fair market value.
+During which, Medicaid checks to ensure no assets were gifted or sold for under fair market value.
 If this has been done, the Medicaid agency assumes it was done to meet Medicaid’s asset limit.
 For persons who violate the Look-Back Rule, a Penalty Period of Medicaid ineligibility is calculated.
-There is no Look-Back Period for Regular Medicaid.
+Note: There is no Look-Back Period for Regular Medicaid.

 Maryland Medicaid Home Exemption Rules

-For home exemption, the Medicaid applicant or their spouse must live in their home.
-If there is no spouse in the home, there is a home equity interest limit of $713,000 (in 2024).
+The primary home will automatically be exempt if the applicant’s spouse, child under 21 years old, or permanently blind or disabled child (of any age) lives in it.
+If this is not the case, there is a home equity interest limit of $752,000 (in 2026).
 Home equity is the value of the home after subtracting any outstanding debt against it.
 Equity interest is the amount of home equity owned by the applicant.
-Furthermore, if there is not a spouse in the home, and the Medicaid applicant does not live there, the applicant must have Intent to Return.
-For Regular Medicaid, there is no home equity interest limit.
-Other exemptions exist.
+Furthermore, if neither the applicant nor abovementioned family live in the home, the applicant must have Intent to Return.
+Note: For Regular Medicaid, there is no home equity interest limit.
+More on home exemption rules.

 Medical / Functional Need Requirements